EPro-PnP: Generalized End-to-End Probabilistic Perspective-n-Points for Monocular Object Pose Estimation: Implementation Details

 \subsection{Adaptive Huber Kernel}

-For the PnP formulation in Eq.~(\ref{eqn:basicpnp}), the plain L2 reprojection errors $\left\| f_i(y) \right\|^2$ are sensitive to outliers, which limits the expressive power of the geometric model in representing multi-modal distributions that characterizes ambiguity.
-Therefore, in practice we robustify the reprojection errors using the Huber kernel $\rho(\cdot)$, yielding an alternative formulation:
+For the PnP formulation in Eq.~(\ref{eqn:basicpnp}), the plain L2 reprojection errors $\left\| f_i(y) \right\|^2$ are sensitive to outliers, which limits the model's expressiveness in representing multi-modal distributions that characterizes ambiguity.
+Therefore, we robustify the reprojection errors using the Huber kernel $\rho(\cdot)$, yielding an alternative formulation:

 The Huber kernel with threshold $\delta$ is defined as:

 To robustify the weighted reprojection errors of various scales, we adopt an adaptive threshold $\delta$ defined as a function of the weights ${w^\text{2D}_i}$ and 2D coordinates ${x^\text{2D}_i}$: